By Tammy Sons

 Pines are evergreen, resinous trees growing 3-80 m tall, with the major population of species attaining heights of 15-45 m.
-The smallest are Siberian Dwarf Pine and the tallest is a 82 m tall Ponderosa Pine in southern Oregon's Rogue River-Siskiyou National forest.
+The smallest are Siberian Dwarf Pine, and the tallest is an 82 m tall Ponderosa Pine in southern Oregon's Rogue River-Siskiyou National Forest.

 Pines are long-lived, typically reaching ages of 100–1,000 years, some even more.
 The longest-lived is the Great Basin Bristlecone Pine, Pinus longaeva, one individual of which, at around 4,800 years old, is one of the world's oldest living organisms.

 Of all the trees, pines are among the most commercially important tree species, valued for their timber and pulp throughout the world.
-In temperature and tropical regions , they are fast growing softwood.
+In temperature and tropical regions, they are fast growing softwood.
 Commercial pines are grown in plantations for timber that is denser, more resinous, making it more durable than spruce.
-Pine wood is main stay in carpentry for items like furniture, window frames, paneling, floors and roofing.
-The resin of certain species is an important source of turpentine.
+Pinewood is the main stay in carpentry for items like furniture, window frames, paneling, floors, and roofing.
+The resin of particular species is an important source of turpentine.

 Let's examine the food aspect of some pine species.
 Some species have large seeds, called pine nuts which are harvested and sold for cooking and baking.